We would like to remind you of Article 26 of the Constitution.

 Announcement

-As cultural workers, we believe that art, freedom of thought, and freedom of expression are indispensable elements of a democratic society.
+As culture workers, we believe that art and the freedom of thought and expression are indispensable elements of a democratic society.

-The detention of a comedian due to humorous and critical remarks made during a stage performance—and the way this incident has been portrayed in the public sphere—raises serious concerns regarding freedom of expression and artistic freedom.
+The detention of a comedian over the humorous and critical expressions he used in his stage performance, and the way this process has been reflected to the public, raise serious concerns regarding freedom of expression and artistic freedom.

-Article 26 of the Constitution guarantees everyone the right to express and disseminate their thoughts and opinions through speech, writing, images, or other means.
-Article 64 states: “The State protects artistic activities and artists.
-It takes the necessary measures to protect, evaluate, and support works of art and artists, and to promote a love of art.”
+Article 26 of the Constitution guarantees everyone the right to express and disseminate their thoughts and opinions by speech, in writing, in pictures or through other means.
+Article 64 states: "The State shall protect artistic activities and artists.
+It shall take the necessary measures to protect, evaluate and support works of art and artists, and to spread the love of art."

-Artists should not be subjected to pressure because of their works or their expressions on stage; critical and humorous speech should not be turned into a tool for punishment.
-In an environment where art is not free, it is impossible to speak of freedom of thought and democratic development.
+Artists must not be placed under pressure because of their works or their expressions on stage; critical and humorous speech must not be turned into an instrument of punishment.
+In an environment where art is not free, it is impossible to speak of freedom of thought or democratic development.
 We demand the immediate release of Deniz Göktaş.

-As the Union of Cultural Workers, we will continue to stand by art, artists, and cultural workers; and to defend freedom of expression, democratic values, and the rule of law.
+As the Culture Workers' Union, we will continue to stand with art, with artists and with culture workers, and to defend freedom of expression, democratic values and the rule of law.